We want our standards to include input from every corner of the industry

 We follow the ISEAL Codes of Good Practice for all bodies that set standards to make sure we have a robust, transparent process in place.

 The ISEAL Standards Setting Code defines how a standard should be developed, structured and revised.
 It requires multi-stakeholder consultation and decision-making, and ensures clear and auditable conditions in the standard itself.
 The standard-setting process also requires the inclusion of non-industry members, this enables us to improve the rigour, effectiveness and value of our standards to our members.

 Accurate, transparent and consistent record-keeping are critical components of a trust in standards development.
 We keep our records for a minimum of 10 years.
-Many of our records (documents) are available online, if you cannot find what you are looking for please contact a member of our Standards Team by email (firstname.lastname@example.org).
+Many of our records (documents) are available online.These are the types of documents we keep: